SomnoCam/Drowsiness-Detector/README.md

 # **Driver Fatigue Monitoring System (SFC)**

 ##  **Introduction**
-The **Driver Fatigue Monitoring System (SFC)** is an advanced solution designed to detect driver drowsiness and issue real-time alerts to prevent accidents caused by fatigue.
+The **Driver Fatigue Monitoring System (SFC)** is a prototype solution designed to detect driver drowsiness and issue real-time alerts to prevent accidents caused by fatigue.
 The system continuously monitors **signs of drowsiness**, such as:
 - **Prolonged eye closure**
 - **Frequent yawning**
 - **Abnormal head tilt**